tsjoberg/Neighborhood-Map/README.md

 @author Samata Bulusu

 1. The neighborhood map outlines the Chicago Magnificent Mile in pink.
+Visit my github page http://samatabulusu.github.io/Neighborhood-Map/ to enjoy the map.
 2. By default, all interested locations are visually shown by markers.
 3. Interesting 'type' of markers are helpfully dropped when buttons are clicked.
 Note that other 'type(s)' are hidden when button is